aroucadi/evermore_app/recall-mvp/docs/ARCHITECTURE/07_system_guarantees.md

 - **Voice Quality**: Browser-based TTS quality varies by device and browser

 ### Medical/Legal
-- **Not Medical Advice**: Recall explicitly blocks medical advice and symptom interpretation
+- **Not Medical Advice**: Evermore explicitly blocks medical advice and symptom interpretation
 - **Not Legal Advice**: No legal guidance or financial advice
-- **Not Emergency Service**: Recall may suggest calling 911 but cannot call for users
+- **Not Emergency Service**: Evermore may suggest calling 911 but cannot call for users

 ### Privacy
 - **End-to-End Encryption**: Audio is processed by external STT services